Article Collection

 ZeroMQ sockets support many-to-many connections between endpoints.

-Being based on messages, ZeroMQ offers choice of a couple different messaging patterns:
+Being based on messages, ZeroMQ offers users a choice of a couple different messaging patterns:

-- Publish–Subscribe.
+- PUB-SUB, Publish–Subscribe.
 Connects a set of publishers to a set of subscribers.
-This is a data distribution pattern / tree topology
+This is a data distribution pattern, a tree topology

-- Push–Pull (pipeline).
+- PUSH-PULL, Push–Pull (pipeline).
 Connects nodes in a fan-out / fan-in pattern that can have multiple steps and loops.
-This is a parallel task distribution and collection pattern / parallelized pipeline topology
+This is a parallel task distribution and collection pattern, a parallelized pipeline topology

 - Exclusive Pair.
 Connects two sockets in an exclusive pair.
-This is advanced low-level pattern for specific use cases.
+This is an advanced low-level pattern for specific use cases

 ZeroMQ and BSD Sockets - a Comparison